-- Presentations are scheduled to take place during the second week of June 2023. - The written thesis is due 4th August 2023 at 5pm.
+- Presentations are scheduled to take place on the 10th and 11th June 2024. - The written thesis is due 2nd August 2024 at 5pm.

 Appendix II: Acting as a Research Participant (PS648 and PS656)

 Purpose and Function of the Research Participation Practical